Nights you don't want to miss

 Returning to his childhood home, a man finds himself standing beside the pond of the old Sussex farmhouse where he used to play.
 He's transported to his 12th birthday when his remarkable friend Lettie claimed it wasn't a pond, but an ocean – a place where everything is possible...

 A genuine rarity - a show that enthrals all generations- GUARDIAN

 Plunged into a magical world, their survival depends on their ability to reckon with ancient forces that threaten to destroy everything around them.

-This production contains the following effects; high intensity lighting and strobe, haze and smoke, pyrotechnics, loud sound, blackouts and some scenes that people may find frightening.
-The production contains some adult themes that some people may find distressing, including a depiction of suicide and scenes discussing suicide.
+This production contains the following effects; high intensity lighting and strobe, haze and smoke, pyrotechnics, loud sound and blackouts.

 Even better in the West End.
 Bigger, stranger, sadder and more beautiful.
 Shows like this don’t come along very often- TIME OUT

 This knockout production is theatre at its best- INDEPENDENT

 There’s nothing around to beat this thrillingly imaginative show- MAIL ON SUNDAY